 Agile development is an approach to software development that emphasizes close collaboration between product managers and developers across an ongoing series of short, iterative development cycles each of which is limited in scope.
 Agile development arose as a reaction against the failings of the traditional "waterfall" methodology which tended toward long development cycles in which exhaustive requirement and design specifications for a large feature set were painstakingly written before developers would then spend months coding to those specs.
 With a shortened release cycle and a tighter feedback loop between product owners and programmers, software makers shifting to an agile development approach found that they were much better able to respond to rapidly changing demands and opportunities in the markets that they served.

 Adoption of the agile development model requires that a software vendor update its culture, processes, and tools.
-Of the various types of agile development tools available today, one of the most beneficial is an advanced application performance monitoring (APM) solution such as that offered by Dynatrace.
+Of the various types of devops tools for agile development available today, one of the most beneficial is an advanced application performance monitoring (APM) solution such as that offered by Dynatrace.

 Dynatrace is a leading provider of next-generation APM technologies and DevOps tools.
 Dynatrace Application Monitoring delivers comprehensive performance monitoring and root cause analysis for today's distributed web and mobile applications.